Palm Suite Rome: Hotel Review

 In December of 2025, we returned to Rome for the first time in a decade.
 During our first stay, as a couple, we spent a few days in a tiny B&B in Trastevere.
 It was perfect.
 However, for our return as a family of 3, we knew that we wanted to be closer to the main sites in Rome so that we could spend less time walking and more time exploring.

 Enter, the Palm Suite, a part of the small luxury hotel (SLH) chain.
-This boutique hotel has 12 rooms and we have never been taken care of better than we were here.
+This boutique hotel has 12 rooms, all of which are suites.
+We have never been taken care of better than we were here.
 If it’s your first time visiting Rome, this is a great hotel to try.
-We stayed for 3 nights, and agreed that we wish we had stayed for 5.
+We stayed for 3 nights, and after we left, we missed it.
+We wish we had stayed for 5 nights.

 We used Hilton points to stay here, courtesy of our American Express cards, and you can read more about how we used mile and points in order to subsidize our trip to Italy.